finnkauski/lighthouse.el/README.md

 <br>

+> This package is developed for
+> [doom-emacs](https://github.com/hlissner/doom-emacs) so tweaking and PRs are
+> welcome to make it more generic.

 ## Dependencies

 Please follow the installation guide for [lighthouse](https://github.com/finnkauski/lighthouse) and make sure it is in your path.

-## NOTE:

-This package is developed for [doom-emacs](https://github.com/hlissner/doom-emacs) so tweaking and PRs are welcome to make it more generic.